Welcome to the Dalesmen Male Voice Choir

 Dalesmen travel to Brewood, Staffs for a joint concert with Brewood Singers

-The Brewood Singers took to the stage dressed in black with the ladies wearing their pale lilac coloured scarves and new music folders.
+The Brewood Singers took to the stage dressed in black with the ladies wearing their pale lilac coloured scarves.

 Under the direction of their Musical Director, David Brookes they sung a melody of very popular songs by James Horner (Somewhere Out There), Bart Howard (Fly me to the Moon), Benny Andersson and Bjorn Ulvaeus, of Abba fame (I Have a Dream) and the much loved God Only Knows by Brian Wilson & Tony Asher which was written for the American hit group ‘The Beachboys’.